2021 Stations of the Cross Resource

 X – Jesus is Stripped of His Garments

 Reflection: Every year, thousands of asylum seekers flee to the United States after facing great persecution in their homelands, only to be interned and stripped of their possessions and dignity.
 In the United States, over 180,000 immigrants and refugees were detained in 2020.

 Lord, help us to recognize the humanity of those seeking a better life in the United States and help us to create a country where they are not stripped of their possessions and judged as criminals.

 XI – Jesus is Nailed To the Cross

-Reflection: Just As Jesus’ hands and feet were pierced with nails, many people throughout the world have been pierced by the violence of conflict and war.
-We call to mind the image of Jesus Christ disabled by the nails, living in solidarity with innocent victims of violence.
+Reflection: Just as Jesus’ hands and feet were pierced with nails, many people throughout the world have been pierced by the violence of conflict and war.
+We call to mind the image of Jesus Christ wounded by the nails, suffering in solidarity with innocent victims of violence.

 Lord, as we see you wounded on the cross, help us to recognize the wounds of our brothers and sisters throughout the world.
 We pray for peace and healing.

 Reflection: An increasing number of people are being displaced by natural disasters and environmental destruction.
 Many of us in the United States contribute to that destruction without even thinking about it.
 As we witness the death of Jesus, we must too take responsibility for our contributions to the death and destruction of our common home.